A 10 Step Approach to CIH Certification

 Now that you have the CIH designation, you don’t want to lose it (or take the exam again!)

-The ABIH requires diplomates to recertify every five years to maintain their ABIH certification.
-You can find your cycle end date by logging into your ABIH CIH account.
+The BGC requires diplomates to recertify every five years to maintain their BGC certification.
+You can find your cycle end date by logging into your CIH account.

-CIHs are required to earn a total of 40 points of which 10 points are IH and .33 points are IH Ethics.
-Review the minimum requirements here.
+CIHs are required to earn a total of 40 points, of which 10 points are IH, and .33 points are IH Ethics.
+Review the CIH Recertification Program for details.

 You are responsible for tracking your activities and recertification points.
 One suggestion is to create a file folder (either paper or electronic) to store documentation of your recertification points.
-The ABIH provides a CM Worksheet on their documents page to help you keep track as well.
+The BGC provides a CM Worksheet on their documents library to help you keep track as well.
 Instructions on how to submit your worksheet are found on the last page of the CM Worksheet.